9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 ["foo","foo","foo","foo","foo"]
 ```

-There\'s a wrinkle: the four-digit encoding that `smallHex` provides can
+There's a wrinkle: the four-digit encoding that `smallHex` provides can
 only represent Unicode characters up to `0xffff`.
 Valid Unicode
 characters can range up to `0x10ffff`.
 To properly represent a character
 above `0xffff` in a JSON string, we follow some complicated rules to